-The formulary of medical and wellness products is marketed under the RHO PhytoTM brand.
-The portfolio offers a diverse range of proprietary formulations including of oral, sublingual, topical, and transdermal deliveries with varying ratios of cannabinoids.
+The complete formulary of cannabinoid based medical and wellness products is marketed under the RHO PhytoTM brand.
+The portfolio offers a diverse range of proprietary formulations including oral, sublingual, topical, and transdermal deliveries with varying ratios of cannabinoids.
 The formulary is supported by ongoing consumer, patient, and medical community education and training.

-RHO Phyto has been established as a leading medical brand in Canada and is currently available nationwide to patients in medical channels including a strategic partnership with Medical Cannabis by ShoppersTM, a subsidiary of Shoppers Drug Mart Inc.TM ("Shoppers Drug Mart"), other national medical portals as well as clinical institutions such The University Health Network ("UHN") and the Odette Cancer Centre pharmacy of Sunnybrook Health Science Centre.
+RHO Phyto has been established as a leading medical brand in Canada and is currently available nationwide to patients across several in medical channels including a strategic partnership with Medical Cannabis by ShoppersTM as well as clinical institutions such The University Health Network ("UHN") and the Odette Cancer Centre pharmacy of Sunnybrook Health Science Centre.